serpent213/devenv_new/README.md

 # devenv.new

-A Mix archive that wraps any Elixir project generator with [devenv.sh](https://devenv.sh) environment setup.
+A Mix task that wraps any Elixir Mix project generator in a [devenv.sh](https://devenv.sh) environment.

 ## Installation